Thursday, December 20, 2012

 “Then make it realistic. let her open a chocolate store.”

-another P50 to buy a small table for the store.
+“Okay!
+Mommy needs P50 to buy the chocolates and another P50 to buy a small table for the store.
 So she needs a total of P100.
 But let’s say she doesn’t have p100. let’s say she only has P90.
 So she walks up to you and asks, “Bo, can you give me p10?
 In return, you’ll own 10 percent of my candy store...”

 “Chocolate store,” I frowned.